 - Take and complete the TX defensive driving course online.
 Complete the course at your own pace the over a period of time or in the same day as long as you complete the course prior to the due date indicated by the court.

-- Submit your original certificate of completion to the Texas court handling your citation.
-Please note that Texas Courts will only accept an original certificate of completion; copies will not be accepted.
+- Submit your certificate of completion and your driving record to the Texas court handling your citation.